-- creates, coordinates, and implements the school's admissions and re-enrollment programs - chairs the Enrollment Committee, which sets the schedule for the tours, open houses, outreach events, and speakers - works closely with Faculty, Administration, and the Parent Association to ensure the smooth transition of families into our school - manages all marketing, advertising, and outreach efforts for the school.
+- o creates, coordinates, and implements the school's admissions and re-enrollment programs - o chairs the Enrollment Committee, which sets the schedule for the tours, open houses, outreach events, and speakers - works closely with Faculty, Administration, and the Parent Association to ensure the smooth transition of families into our school - manages all marketing, advertising, and outreach efforts for the school.
 All promotional material must be reviewed and approved by the Administration/Enrollment Coordinator prior to being released.

-Front Office Manager (Laura Caton)
+Front Office and Family Communications Manager (Jen Widich)

-- serves as a resource for general questions from 7:30am through 3:30pm Monday through Friday - o answers the front and back doors and greets visitors - o cares for sick children - o manages students records and required forms - handles day-to-day office support and communications, including announcements and newsletters - o coordinates busing and daily transportation
+- serves as a resource for general questions from 7:30am through 3:30pm Monday through Friday - o answers the front and back doors and greets visitors - o cares for sick children - manages students records and required forms - handles day-to-day office support and communications, including announcements and newsletters - coordinates busing and daily transportation